PauseAI/pauseai-website/src/posts/volunteer-stipends.md

 ## Conditions

 - 2100 EUR per year for an average of 8 hours a week.
+- No US citizens or residents (PauseAI US manages US volunteers)
 - Should cover your time as well as other expenses (travel, flyers, events).
 We are not legally allowed to reimburse additional costs.
 - Tax free in the Netherlands, but it could be that you have to pay taxes in your country of residence
 - For the complete and formal list of conditions, see [the Volunteer Stipend Agreement](https://docs.google.com/document/d/1HHgKsEj1fEpMEcYZXnZQ41tuXMLvwcbXqgrX1f2JxZc/edit)